shakesco/shakesco-docs/content/docs/_index.md

 next: smart-wallet
 ---

-## Shakespay
+## Shakesco

-### What is Shakespay?
+### What is Shakesco?

-Shakespay is a smart, MPC-based wallet for Bitcoin and Ethereum.
+Shakesco is a smart, MPC-based wallet for Bitcoin and Ethereum.
 We have developed a suite of decentralized financial services that allows everyone to access finance in a way similar to traditional finance, but with enhanced security and efficiency.
 What are some of these features:

 - Buy, send, receive and request Bitcoin and Ethereum.
 - Pay business with Bitcoin and Ethereum.